agneslandemard/naturalsoundmixtures/README.md

 This repository contains the Matlab code used for the analysis and figure generation presented in:
 Landemard A, Bimbard C, Boubenec Y. **Hierarchical encoding of natural sound mixtures in ferret auditory cortex**. _eLife_.
 2025.
 14:RP106628, doi: [10.7554/eLife.106628](https://doi.org/10.7554/eLife.106628)

-The code is designed to process the functional ultrasound imaging (fUSI) dataset publicly available at [https://doi.org/10.5281/zenodo.15800440].
+The code is designed to process the functional ultrasound imaging (fUSI) dataset publicly available on [Zenodo](https://doi.org/10.5281/zenodo.15800440).

 This repository allows users to:
 *   Load the preprocessed fUSI data.